neonlasagnamusic/uhg/README.md

 A chrome extension with links to various virtual party games my team likes

 # Install
-You should only need to take the .crx file and drag it into your chrome://extensions
+You should only need to take the "uhg Virtual Work Party.crx" file and drag it into your chrome://extensions

 Important note: